yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~
 </div>
 _Hint_: I won't talk more about this here.
-If you are interested by the generalization of `map` to other data structures,
+If you are interested in the generalization of `map` to other data structures,
 search for functor and `fmap`.

 Our definition is now: